Learn more about Travelers Canada.

 Travelers joined the Canadian market more recently (2009), with a merger between St. Paul Fire and Marine Insurance Company and Travelers Guarantee Company of Canada.
 That resulted in the creation of Travelers Canada, which now boasts approximately 1,700 employees across Vancouver, Calgary, Edmonton, Winnipeg, London, Toronto, Ottawa, Montreal, and Dartmouth.

-Get a quote for Travelers car insurance online and see how it compares to 75+ other Canadian insurance providers by comparing rates on LowestRates.ca.
+Get a quote for Travelers car insurance online and see how it compares to 75+ other Canadian in under 3 minutes on LowestRates.ca.